aoikida/libsei-gcc/examples/ukv/README.rst

 ukv - A dead-simple micro key-value store
 =========================================

-ukv is an example application for libasco and libtmasco.
+ukv is an example application for libasco and libasco.
 In the moment ukv allows a single client to connect to the server and support three
 commands: set, get and delete.